codepath/android_guides/Getting-Started-with-Gradle.md

 At the moment, Android Studio v0.5.8 requires gradle 1.10 (no lower, no higher).

 You do not need to download Gradle manually for Android Studio.
-You just need to make sure that you have selected the "Use default gradle wrapper" option.
-When this option is used, Android Studio will rely on the gradle/wrapper/gradle-wrapper.properties file in your project to determine what version of Gradle to use.
+You just need to make sure that you have selected the "Use default gradle wrapper" option for your project.
+When this option is used, Android Studio will rely on the gradle/wrapper/gradle-wrapper.properties file in the project directory to determine what version of Gradle to use.

-Android Studio uses a Gradle plug-in (http://tools.android.com/tech-docs/new-build-system) in conjunction.
-The version specified is defined in your build.gradle file.
+Android Studio uses a Gradle plug-in (http://tools.android.com/tech-docs/new-build-system) with this option.
 You will need to make sure that the plugin is supported by the Gradle version you are using.
-For instance, the gradle.properties file defined here is 1.12:
+For instance, the gradle.properties file defined here is Gradle v1.12:

 ```
 #Wed Apr 10 15:27:10 PDT 2013